 - Then I am back to complete sentences again.

 The above list is inconsistent and does not follow the same rules.
 The second item is a fragmented phrase that does not end with a period.
 Even a combination of active/passive voices can make a list non-parallel.

 Apart from lists, tables are also a great way to break the monotony and make your technical material more readable.
 A few tips on creating helpful tables:

 - Before inserting a table in the doc, introduce it with a line of text.

 - Name the table columns appropriately.

 - Avoid excessive text in tables.
-Use a maximum of 2 sentences in each cell.
+Use a maximum of two sentences in each cell.

 - Similar to lists, aim for parallelism in tables.

 Google says each paragraph should be devoted to one idea alone rather than a concoction of ideas.
 The opening statement should outline the entire paragraph's motive.
 This briefing alerts the readers on what to expect and helps them skip the paragraph if need be.